 - Child Nutrition Reauthorization: Children rely on afterschool and summer learning programs to feed their minds as well as their bodies.
 Several federal child nutrition programs make it possible for children to get the food they need both in school and during out-of-school time.
 With these programs last reauthorized in 2010, Congress is overdue for a comprehensive child nutrition reauthorization.
 Click here for our child nutrition reauthorization priorities for afterschool and summer learning programs.

 - Summer Meals Act: Child nutrition program reauthorization efforts have taken a strong step forward with Senators Kirsten Gillibrand (D-NY) and Lisa Murkowski (R-AK), and Reps.
-Don Young (R-AK) and Rick Larsen (D-WA) introducing the bipartisan Summer Meals Act of 2015.
-The legislation would need to be reintroduced in 2019 and could significantly improve the reach of the Summer Nutrition Programs so more children can access healthy meals in supportive summer learning and afterschool programs.
+Don Young (R-AK) and Rick Larsen (D-WA) introducing the bipartisan Summer Meals Act of 2019.
+Learn more here about how this bipartisan, bicameral bill will help more students get the healthy meals they need during the summer months, and take action in support of the bill.

 - Healthy, Hunger Free Kids Act: Congress reauthorized the federal child nutrition programs in 2010 by passing the Healthy, Hunger-Free Kids Act.
 The bill expanded the At-Risk Afterschool Meal Program to all 50 states and the District of Columbia, and made several other necessary changes to the child nutrition programs that greatly benefit children in afterschool programs.
 Read more about what the Afterschool Alliance's child nutrition reauthorization priorities were.